samysweb/www-teuberdev/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Samuel Teuber and I am a Master Student of Computer Science at KIT, Karlsruhe.
+I am a PhD Student at Karlsruhe Institute of Technology advised by [Bernhard Beckert](https://formal.kastel.kit.edu/beckert) at the [Application-oriented Formal Verification](https://formal.kastel.kit.edu) group.
+I'm interested in formal methods for software and machine learning verification with a focus on cyber-physical systems and algorithmic fairness.

-I have previously obtained a B.Sc. degree in Computer Science at KIT and spent a year abroad in Grenoble, France through the ERASMUS programme.
+I previously obtained a M.Sc. degree in Computer Science from KIT and completed my Master's Thesis in the [Logical Systems Lab](https://www.ls.cs.cmu.edu/) at Carnegie Mellon University under the supervision of [André Platzer](https://lfcps.org/andre.html).

-I am interested in theoretical computer science with a focus on formal methods applied to software and machine learning verification.
+During my bachelor studies I spent a year abroad at ENSIMAG (Grenoble, France) and participated in the [CERN Openlab Summer Student Program](https://openlab.cern/education/cern-openlab-summer-student-programme) (Geneva, Switzerland).